ePages-de/Mockify/README.md

-# Documentaion #
+# Documentation #

-Here the options in a nutshell:
+Find below the options in a nutshell:

 ## getMockObject ##
-gives you the actual mocked object which you can use in the test.
+Provides the actual mocked object which you can use in the test.
 ```
 my $aParameterList = ['SomeValueForConstructor'];
 my $Mockify = Mockify->new( 'My::Module', $aParameterList );